haslamdb/biogpu/README.md

 ## Overview

 BioGPU is a comprehensive GPU-accelerated framework for real-time metagenomic analysis, featuring two fully functional pipelines for antimicrobial resistance detection and a taxonomic profiler under active development.
-Our framework leverages GPU computing to deliver unprecedented speed and accuracy for clinical decision-making.
+The framework leverages GPU computing to deliver unprecedented speed and accuracy for clinical decision-making.

 ## Functional Pipelines